DHTMLX/gantt-docs/data/api/gantt_onlightboxcancel_event.md

 @params:
-- id	string/number	the task id ( the task opened in the lightbox)
+- id	string, number	the task id ( the task opened in the lightbox)

 @example:
 gantt.attachEvent("onLightboxCancel", function(id){